daftmaple/sound-trigger-channel-points/WINDOWS.md

 ## Installation and configuration

+0. Download the zipfile of this repository by clicking download ZIP on the main page.
 1. Install nodejs and npm (newest version) on your machine.
     - Node (with npm) is available on https://nodejs.org/en/download/
     - Make sure that it is included in your path